-- Reviewed information available to us from other organisations e.g. NHS England. - Reviewed information from CQC intelligent monitoring systems. - Carried out an announced inspection visit on 8 December 2015. - Reviewed patient survey information. - Reviewed the practice's policies and procedures.
+- Carried out an announced inspection visit on 1 December 2015. - Reviewed patient survey information. - Reviewed the practice's policies and procedures.

 To get to the heart of patients' experiences of care and treatment, we always ask the following five questions: